rifflearning/mattermost-plugin-riff-survey/docs/db_schema.md

     `pluginid | pkey | pvalue`

     - Where ‘pluginid’ is the ID of the plugin for this entry, ‘pkey’ is a string denoting the key and ‘pvalue’ is the value in bytes.
+    - You can check the plugin id for this plugin in the `plugin.json` file in the root of this repo.

 4. The data for KV Store table is stored as an array of bytes.
     - For Postgres DB, directly querying the table would result unintelligible data.
 A slightly modified query would be required: